-Adult teeth can be lost in a number of different ways, including accidental trauma, infection or poor health of the surrounding gums.
+Adult teeth can be lost in a number of different ways, including trauma, infection or poor health of the surrounding gums.
 Replacing teeth that have been lost can have significant long-term functional benefits in terms of speaking clearly, chewing and maintaining good jaw health.
-Replacing missing teeth also improves the look of your smile, from an aesthetic perspective.
+From an aesthetic perspective, replacing missing teeth may also improve the look of your face and smile.

 At Smile Solutions, dental implants are a common treatment for replacing missing teeth or teeth that cannot otherwise be saved.
 Implants provide an alternative to a bridge or a fixed denture, ranging from single-tooth replacement to a complete upper and lower arch replacement.